 The bulk of the papers cover the years that Senator Fong served in Congress, from August 1959 to January 1977.
 Included in the collection are series of Washington office files, Hawaiʻi office files, Post Office and Civil Service Committee materials, campaign memorabilia, photographs, and political souvenirs.
 The papers also include a few professional and personal materials from his pre-Congressional life, such as Harvard Law School notes.

 Approximately 80 boxes of books accompanied Senator Fong’s papers, several dedicated to him for his important work on Senate committees such as the Post Office and Civil Service Committee.
 A few of the books were kept with the congressional collection but the majority were added to the library collections of UH Mānoa.
 A gift book plate was designed for these incorporating the senator’s noted signature.

 An exhibit honoring Senator Fong as a 2002 UH Founders’ Lifetime Achievement Award recipient was on display in Hamilton Library from June to mid-October 2003.

 The papers were processed in 2003 and are open to researchers.
-Please consult the full Finding Aid (in PDF) for detailed listings.
+Please consult the full Finding Aid for detailed listings.